clandinq/remindr/README.md

    - `_emails`: comma separated emails to send reminders to (e.g. "john.smith@gmail.com, jane.smith@hotmail.com").
    - `_freq`: comma separated number of days before deadline to send reminders (e.g. "1, 2, 5, 10").

-Once the data for the reminders has been filled out in the Excel files, and the parameters set in the first script, users can run `1_define_reminder_parameters.R` to conclude the setup of the reminder system.
+Once the data for the reminders has been filled out in the Excel files, and the parameters set in the first script, you can run `1_define_reminder_parameters.R` to conclude the setup of the reminder system.

 ## Regular usage
 Once the initial set up has been completed, you can add conferences, grants and presentations by modifying the relevant Excel files.